carlosedp/riscvassembler/Readme.md

 // Add to your ivyDeps
 def ivyDeps = Agg(
-  ivy"com.carlosedp::scalautils:0.7.2"
+  ivy"com.carlosedp::scalautils:0.9.0"
   ...
 )

-// And add the snapshot resolver def repositoriesTask = T.task { super.repositoriesTask() ++ Seq(
+// And add the snapshot resolver if using it def repositoriesTask = T.task { super.repositoriesTask() ++ Seq(
   MavenRepository("https://s01.oss.sonatype.org/content/repositories/snapshots")
 ) }

+def ivyDeps = Agg(
+  ivy"com.carlosedp::scalautils:0.10.0-SNAPSHOT"
+  ...
+)
 ```

 The library has been published to Maven Central thru Sonatype: